 Marie facilitates Youth Mental Health First Aid courses for adults to provide information and techniques to adults in recognising when someone is having some challenges with their mental health or having a mental health crisis.
 Sometimes these symptoms can present themselves through uncharacteristic behaviours.
 Being able to support a young person through a difficult time first requires that supporting adults recognise the signs and symptoms of a young person who is not coping .
 Once recognised, it is important to understand what you can do to help, particularly if you have limited experience, confidence or don’t quite know how to access to the support services available to you and to them.
 Participating in the course will enable you to respond to behaviours and seek further assistance if required.

 What is Mental Health First Aid?

 Mental health first aid is the help provided to someone who is developing a mental health problem, has a worsening of an existing mental health problem or is in a mental health crisis.
 The first aid is given until appropriate professional help is received or the crisis resolves.
 Mental health first aid strategies are taught in evidence-based training programs authored by Mental Health First Aid (MHFA) Australia and conducted by accredited MHFA Instructors across Australia. http://www.mhfa.com.au

-To book a course click here
+To see what public course we are running click here

 What the course covers: